Titanic Museum Pigeon Forge

 Overview

 Titanic Museum Pigeon Forge features over 400 artifacts throughout 20 different galleries.
 Inside the Pigeon Forge Titanic you'll see a first-class suite, music gallery, and bridge.
-Try to shovel coal into the furnace or get into a lifeboat, and walk the Grand Staircase built from the Titanic blueprints.
+Shovel coal into the furnace, climb into a lifeboat, and walk the Grand Staircase built from the Titanic blueprints.
 You'll enter as a guest and leave as a Titanic passenger.

 1 or more people